 Introduction – A Quick History Lesson

-Let’s take the short and hopefully not revisionist view of post World War II US Growth.
+Let’s take the short and hopefully not revisionist view of post-World War II US Growth.
 Capitalism was on the rise.
-US security saw its longest period of domestic peace with social unrest in equality.
+US security saw its longest period of domestic peace with social unrest.
 For the first time in world history, the global population doubled in a lifetime.
 To keep up, quantity became more important than quality.
-Fast and cheap became the new craze for food, clothes, or other staples.
+Fast and cheap became the new craze for food, clothes, and other staples.

 The landscape changed as well.
-The 1950s immediate post world war II style explosion took a pause to appliances, furnishing, flooring, and facades that followed mass-production from factories.
-This made it easier for general contractors to build in suburbs to support the 4.2 person and .7 dogs nuclear-family household.
-Thus, construction of well-thought out integrated-system buildings took a back seat.
+The 1950s immediate post-World War II style explosion paused appliances, furnishing, flooring, and facades that followed mass production from factories.
+This made it easier for general contractors to build in suburbs to support the 4.2-person and .7-dog nuclear-family household.
+Thus, the construction of well-thought-out integrated-system buildings took a back seat.
 In their place, we had rapid urban construction needs due increasing population growth of the new rapid build-out siloed house.

 So What?

-The Brooks Act , which forced the US federal government to consider competency, qualifications and experience rather than by price, provided the momentum to move IT as a Service to IT as a cost center.
-And IT Marketing took over as well, as data designed to build knowledge took a back seat to efficiency solutions brought on by Moore’s law and its amazing capability to automate and lower costs.
+The Brooks Act, which forced the US federal government to consider competency, qualifications, and experience rather than price, provided the momentum to move IT as a Service to IT as a cost center.
+IT Marketing took over as well, as data designed to build knowledge took a back seat to efficiency solutions brought on by Moore’s law and its amazing capability to automate and lower costs.
 Data Centers and MIS took over as capitalism’s backbone.
-Knowledge solutions in experiments would remain in research a long time as computing power, algorithms, and data to support was in the long-tail.
+Knowledge solutions in experiments would remain in research for a long time as computing power, algorithms, and data to support was in the long tail.

 This Is How It Has Been In Buildings And Computing Ever Since.
 But, Times Are Changing…

-Currently the population growth in the U.S. slowing down.
-The country has taken a slower pace on development of sprawling city centers, late 90s McMansions, and expensive-to-commute-to and provide-energy-for prison-looking corporate centers.
-This has caused a shift to LEED certified new or refurbished buildings that have modern or rustic styles.
-Call it irony, nostalgia, PleasantVille 2.0, or simply the last era to have design and architecture as its core.
-It is clear in new urban landscape, integrating eco, energy, water, air, structural, and vocational systems into structures and urban planning is clearly making its comeback.
+Currently, the population growth in the U.S. slowing down.
+The country has taken a slower pace on the development of sprawling city centers, late 90s McMansions, and expensive-to-commute-to and provide-energy-for-prison-looking corporate centers.
+This has caused a shift to LEED-certified new or refurbished buildings that have modern or rustic styles.
+Call it irony, nostalgia, Pleasantville 2.0, or simply the last era to have design and architecture as its core.
+It is clear in the new urban landscape, that integrating eco, energy, water, air, structural, and vocational systems into structures and urban planning is making its comeback.

 Changes In Industry And Its Effect on Knowledge Solutions

 Industries similarly challenged Moore’s Law.
 For example, MIS efficiencies are now turning on themselves.
-Also, with additional computing power, the movement and storage of data is at the point to support knowledge-based questions and knowledge solutions have a chance to become mainstream again.
+Also, with additional computing power, the movement and storage of data are at the point of supporting knowledge-based questions, and knowledge solutions have a chance to become mainstream again.

 Amazon played with this concept first in the public sphere with the early 2000s personalized search engines.
-Though Amazon questioned if they could financially survive the dot-bomb, with their first business data center shift to a Service Center model Amazon was able to create Amazon Web Services (AWS) and was first to market with the easiest “pay $10 for a couple hours of high performance computing”.
-They saw this opportunity and capitalized on the market needs, and now capitalism is experimenting with more-advanced sensors and smartphones.
+Though Amazon questioned if they could financially survive the dot-bomb, with their first business data center shifts to a Service Center model Amazon was able to create Amazon Web Services (AWS) and was first to market with the easiest “pay $10 for a couple of hours of high performance computing”.
+They saw this opportunity and capitalized on the market needs, and now capitalism is experimenting with more advanced sensors and smartphones.
 For example, such sensors and beacons could send ‘just-in-time’ coupons because they know you are in the clothes aisle.
-And currently there are 5 top players in Artificial Niche Intelligence of Personal Assistance solutions: Apple’s Siri, Microsoft’s Cortana, Google Now, IBM Watson, Amazon Alexa.
+Currently, there are 5 top players in Artificial Niche Intelligence of Personal Assistance solutions: Apple’s Siri, Microsoft’s Cortana, Google Now, IBM Watson, and Amazon Alexa.

 But Here’s The Thing…